dipanshu-dixit/OpenBerl/COMMUNITY.md

 ---

 **Every great open source project starts with a passionate community.
-Join us in building the universal standard for AI.**
+Join us in building the universal adapter standard for AI.**

-*The future of AI is collaborative.
+*The future of AI adapters is collaborative.
 Let's build it together.*